-BSc Forestry: An Overview
+BSc Forestry: Course Overview

 A 4-year undergraduate degree program, the BSc Forestry course incorporates the elements of theoretical concepts of forestry with practical knowledge.
 The course follows a semester-based system and the syllabus is divided across 8 semesters.
 From managing new and maintaining old plantations to creating frameworks to prevent the extinction of nonrenewable resources, the course equips students with the necessary skills to build a strong career in this field.
 The students are also expected to adapt to a new environment, be adventurous, and have an enthusiasm for outdoor activities.
+Further, here is a list of major areas students can specialize in after completing BSc Forestry:

 - Biological Sciences